This article is part of a larger series on Accounting Software.

 With PCLaw, you can manage all case-related matters in one place.
 It has a centralized platform where you can store contacts and critical information about cases and your firm, organize events, documents, and communications, and track to-do lists and deadlines associated with matters.

 PCLaw’s Matter Manager provides all the tools you need to handle every aspect of matters, including client management, billing, split matters, and taxes.
 The main tabs of the matter management module include Billing, Settings, Summary, and Events, among others:

 Time and Expense Tracking

 The document manager is an optional module that helps you store and manage your documents, emails, saved research related to matters, and precedent templates.
-If you’re a busy lawyer working with countless legal documents every day, then you should enable the document manager in PCLaw.
+Documents that you saved to matters appear on the Document Management tab.
+If you’re a busy lawyer working with countless legal documents every day, then you should enable the document manager in PCLaw:

 PCLaw includes 50 standard reports to help you gauge the financial standing of your firm.
-You can create general business reports, such as income statements, cash flow statements, accounts receivable (A/R) reports, accounts payable (A/P) reports, and productivity reports.
+You can create general business reports, such as a cash flow planner, A/R reports, A/P reports, and productivity reports.
 Legal-specific reports include time listing, invoice journals, billable time summaries by a working lawyer, billing realization, and more.
 You can customize your reports based on your firm’s situation or requirements.